 If you like the sound of The Last Lions of Africa, you may also enjoy:

-An Elephant in My Kitchen by Francoise Malby-Anthony / Tales of an African Vet by Dr Roy Aronson / Mammoth by Chris Flynn / The Dinosaur Artist by Paige Williams / Only the Animals by Ceridwen Dovey
+An Elephant in My Kitchen by Francoise Malby-Anthony / Tales of an African Vet by Dr Roy Aronson / Dogs with Jobs by Laura Greaves / The Dinosaur Artist by Paige Williams / Only the Animals by Ceridwen Dovey

 About the Author, Anthony Ham